steicycodes/school_modality2025/README.md

 # The Switch: Determinants of Family School Modality Choices during the COVID-19 Pandemic

-This repository contains the reproduction code for an honors thesis examining K-12 enrollment transitions in the United States between 2020 and 2024.
+This repository contains the code for an honors thesis examining K-12 enrollment transitions in the United States between 2020 and 2024.
 The research focuses on the movement between public, private, and homeschooling sectors during the pandemic period.

 ## Research Summary